-In your junior school, you might have been taught that you should not use water to douse a fire that has been caused by electricity and use sand instead.
+In junior school, you might have been taught that you should not use water to douse a fire that has been caused by electricity and use sand instead.
 This is because the method of extinguishing fire varies with the source of its origin.
-Ships use different types of fire extinguishers to based on what was acting as the fuel for the fire.
+Types of fire extinguishers used on ships are based on what was acting as the fuel for the fire.

 Different areas of the ship have different portable fire extinguishers based on the potential source of fire in that area.
 These happen to be one of the most convenient and efficient methods of firefighting.